vigou3/emacs-modified-macos/README.txt

 - ESS 18.10.2;
 - AUCTeX 12.1;
 - org 9.2.4;
-- Tabbar 2.2, an emacs minor mode that displays a tab bar at the top, similar to the idea of web browser’s tabs;
+- Tabbar 2.2, a minor mode that displays a tab bar at the top of the Emacs window, similar to the idea of web browsers tabs;
 - markdown-mode.el 2.3;
 - exec-path-from-shell.el 1.12 to import the user's
   environment (by default PATH, MANPATH, LANG, TEXINPUTS and